 Population Viability Analysis models were redone in 2014, based on the results of more than 10 years of research on the species, to determine the future population trend and identify the primary demographic and environmental constraints on the population.
 The models predict a negative growth rate for the population over the next 50 years with a high probability (89%) of extinction as a result of low survival estimates and reduced productivity (55%).
 To achieve a positive growth rate, mortality rates should be reduced by >50%, productivity increased by >25% and the population should be supplemented by at least six individuals annually for the next 20 years.

 A recovery programme is required to maintain a genetically viable in-situ population of Bearded Vulture in southern Africa.
 In order to reduce mortality rates, increase productivity and supplement the population, a number of objectives need to be attained:

-1. The actions identified in the Biodiversity Management Plan need to be implemented to address the threats to the in-situ population.
+1. The actions identified in the Bearded Vulture Recovery Strategy and Action Plan and the Biodiversity Management Plan for South African Vultures need to be implemented to address the threats to the in-situ population.

 2. A conservation breeding programme must be established to: